elastic/detection-rules/hunt_queries/llm/docs/llm_dos_resource_exhaustion_detection.md

          request_count = count() BY cloud.account.id
  | WHERE request_count > 1
  | SORT max_prompt_tokens, max_request_tokens, max_completion_tokens DESC

 ```

 ## Description

 This query identifies high-volume token usage which could be indicative of abuse or an attempted denial of service (DoS) attack.

-## Security Relevance

 This monitoring helps detect potential concerns with system availability and performance, aiding in the early detection of DoS attacks or abusive behavior.